Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

 \section{Introduction}

-The main goal of this paper is to provide new examples of functors on the orbit category of a group to which the split injectivity results for assembly maps shown in \cite{desc} apply.
-To this end, we introduce and study left-exact $\infty$-categories of controlled objects over $G$-bornological coarse spaces with the aim of constructing new examples of equivariant coarse homology theories in the sense of \cite{equicoarse}.
+This paper concerns the construction of $G$-equivariant coarse homology theories {in the sense of \cite[Def.~3.10]{equicoarse}}.
+Given a left-exact $\infty$-category with $G$-action, we first construct a functor which associates to every $G$-bornological coarse space a new left-exact $\infty$-category of equivariant controlled objects.
+The coarse homology theory is then obtained by composing this functor with a localising invariant from left-exact $\infty$-categories to some target stable $\infty$-category.
+We employ these equivariant coarse homology theories in order to study properties of assembly maps.

+Any equivariant coarse homology theory can be restricted (see \cref{wrtohpwrtgrgrgregwr}) to a functor, denoted by $M \colon G\Orb\to \bM$ for the moment, on the orbit category $G\Orb$.
+We then consider the assembly map

+which {approximates} the value $M(*)$ of $M$ on the final object of $G\Orb$ by its values on the subcategory $G_{\Fin}\Orb$ of orbits with finite stabilisers.
+The word {\em Novikov conjecture} from the title refers to the assertion that this assembly map is split injective under certain conditions.
+We describe the history of this term in greater detail in \cref{wtgijowgerfwerfewrf}.

-The split injectivity theorems of \cite{desc} concern functors on the orbit category of a group which satisfy conditions comprised in the notion of a CP-functor.
-Being a CP-functor requires that the functor extends to an equivariant coarse homology theory in a particular way, and that this equivariant coarse homology theory has various additional properties.
+The relevance of coarse homology theories for the verification of split injectivity of the assembly map \eqref{rgoijgoiergregregwgregwgregrefwwrfwer1fff} stems from the axiomatic approach to this question developed in \cite{desc}, which builds on a long tradition of proofs using similar methods \cite{calped,br:asymptoticdim,gty:novikov,kasprowski:fdc} The essential assumption on the functor $M$ is the CP-condition {which we recall in} \cref{bioregrvdfb}.
+It requires that $M$ arises from an equivariant coarse homology theory as in \cref{wrtohpwrtgrgrgregwr} and that this coarse homology theory has various additional properties.

+We verify that the equivariant coarse homology theory constructed from a left-exact $\infty$-category with $G$-action $\bD$ and algebraic $K$-theory in place of the localising invariant has the required properties to ensure that the resulting functor, denoted by $K\bD_{G} \colon G\Orb\to \bM$ in \eqref{fwqewwedeqdwedqwdwdedqwdwedwd}, is a CP-functor.
+This approach subsumes various previously known cases, but also adds new examples of functors on the orbit category which are therefore known to satisfy the CP-condition.

+In \cref{sgiojeriosgegsesfefe}, we start with a more detailed discussion of the construction of functors on the orbit category from left-exact $\infty$-categories with $G$-action and localising invariants.
+In particular, we explain how some of the classical examples {of functors on the orbit category} can be considered as special cases of our general construction.
+In \cref{rgigjwoiegerggwregwerg}, we provide a sample split injectivity result for the assembly map derived by combining \cite{desc} with the results of the present paper.

+In \cref{contr} we give a detailed overview on the construction of coarse homology theories from left-exact $\infty$-categories with $G$-action.
+The technical details of this construction account for the main body of this paper.